Policy Number: POL-D.021

 Scheduled review: 12 monthly

-Cross References: Higher Education Support Act 2003 (HESA); VET Provider Guidelines; VET FEE HELP Guidelines; VET Administration Guidelines; VET Provider Handbook, WorkReady Contract
+Cross References: Higher Education Support Act 2003 (HESA); VETSL Provider Guidelines; VET FEE HELP Guidelines; VET Administration Guidelines; VETSL Provider Handbook, WorkReady Contract

 WorkReady Government Funded Training